josephspurrier/gowebapi/README.md

 ## Testable Web API in Go with Swagger

 This project demonstrates how to structure and build an API using the Go language without a framework.
 Only carefully chosen packages are included.
-The API is still a work-in-progress, but it's designed to be easy to troubleshoot and easy to modify.
+The API is designed to be easy to troubleshoot and easy to modify.
 Everyone structures their API differently, but ultimately consistency is key.
 The more consistent your API is, the easier it will be for other people to interact with it.
+Dredd is used to test the generated Swagger spec against the API to ensure it's correct.

 **Older Version:** The previous version that was around for a while was 0.1-alpha.
 If you want to see that code, you can view the